 to require incineration in the future.

-- Technologies for Immobilizing High Mercury Subcategory Wastes (18 pp, 70K) This document: (1) evaluates and compares immobilization technologies for high mercury category wastes, including the following major technologies that are applicable to mercury wastes (i.e., stabilization, amalgamation, and encapsulation); and (2) assesses the applicability of immobilization technologies for specific waste forms and waste matrices of mercury based on its effectiveness in reducing Toxicity Characteristic Leaching Procedure (TCLP) concentrations in treated waste, as compared to untreated waste, its effectiveness in reducing mercury vaporization from the waste, the treated waste strength and durability, and the long-term maintenance of non-mobile valence states of mercury.
+- Technologies for Immobilizing High Mercury Subcategory Wastes (PDF) (18 pp, 70K) This document: (1) evaluates and compares immobilization technologies for high mercury category wastes, including the following major technologies that are applicable to mercury wastes (i.e., stabilization, amalgamation, and encapsulation); and (2) assesses the applicability of immobilization technologies for specific waste forms and waste matrices of mercury based on its effectiveness in reducing Toxicity Characteristic Leaching Procedure (TCLP) concentrations in treated waste, as compared to untreated waste, its effectiveness in reducing mercury vaporization from the waste, the treated waste strength and durability, and the long-term maintenance of non-mobile valence states of mercury.

 - Mercury Study Report to Congress